Authoring

 nopager = false # render the page but suppress prev/next

-showToc = true # override site-wide `showToc` per page
+show_toc = true # override site-wide `show_toc` per page

 subtitle = "Chapter · Foo" # eyebrow text on chapter pages